 The crowds.
 They were bad today, blocking his view of the exit with bodies and noise.
 Whenever he felt trapped at normal parties, he’d excuse himself to a balcony or run to his car to “grab something he forgot.”
 He tried to control this side of himself in public, but tonight it overtook him with fear.

 He pressed his sweat-stained back against the brick wall.
 Sylvia.
 He’d abandoned her.
 She’d fallen and he was too much of a coward to go back and make sure she was okay.
 “Claustrophobia,” they were calling it.
 What kind of man used that as an excuse?
 What if she’d gotten a concussion?
 What if she was bleeding?

-He grasped at his ugly chest, trying to squeeze his heart into submission.
+He grasped at his chest, at the stupid corset he always wore to bind his chest.
 He was outside.
 He could breathe freely here.
 Just thirty more seconds, then he’d go back and fix everything.

 The door to the Black Kitten squeaked opened.

 Sylvia stopped in her tracks, and Vincenzo stared into her wide, pleading eyes, hands shaking from the night’s cold.
 He lowered his gun.
 “I’m sorry.”